theobrook/Silwood_Park_Soil_Metabarcoding_Practical/index.md

-install.packages("dada2") # a bioinformatic package to denoise amplicon sequencing data and infer ASVs install.packages("phyloseq") # a bioinformatic package to import, store, analyse, and plot microbiome (and phylogenetic) sequencing data install.packages("ggplot2") # a package for plotting
+install.packages("dada2") # a bioinformatic package to denoise amplicon sequencing data and infer ASVs install.packages("phyloseq") # a bioinformatic package to import, store, analyse, and plot microbiome (and phylogenetic) sequencing data install.packages("ggplot2") # a package for plotting install.packages("vegan") # a useful package for community ecology install.packages("Biostrings") # a memory-efficient package for the handling of large biological sequences (e.g., DNA, RNA, and proteins)

 # Load libraries
 library(dada2)
 library(phyloseq)
 library(ggplot2)
+library(vegan)
+library(Biostrings)
 ```

+# Section 2: Sample processing, from raw reads to ASVs and VTs

 ## Task 3: Load data